Facebook & Google vs. Everyone

 Forcing Google and Facebook to pay publishers for links to their content is a bad idea because it feels like a solution, but it isn’t.
 When you feel like you have a solution to a problem, you stop addressing it.
 But that doesn’t mean it actually starts getting better.

-$20 billion in ad revenue over the next three years, according to research from PwC, a far cry from the $1 billion Google promised.
+Publishers are expected to lose as much as $20 billion in ad revenue over the next three years, according to research from PwC, a far cry from the $1 billion Google promised.
 That’s hardly a solution to what’s becoming an increasingly dire problem.

 The idea shouldn’t be that the government look for ways to maintain the status quo by taxing new technologies, especially when those new technologies are far more efficient and desirable for users.
 Unfortunately, that’s far too often the default response whenever technology disrupts an established industry, but it rarely helps.

-The New York Timessays it’s seen the revenue it generates from online subscribers outpace that of print subscriptions.
+A better solution is to acknowledge that advertising might not be the best or only viable business model for publishers.
+For example, The New York Timessays it’s seen the revenue it generates from online subscribers outpace that of print subscriptions.
 And as advertising revenue fell 30%, the revenue it’s generating from those online subscribers grew 34%.

 If Google and Facebook want to find ways to help publishers and increase the viability of journalism, that’s definitely a good thing.
 But don’t mistake it for a solution to the real problem, which is that the way people value, find, and consume information is different.
 The business model has to be, too.